Learning Intention: I can describe how animals are important in the lives of Aboriginal people.

 Atlatls are ancient weapons that preceded the bow and arrow in most parts of the world and are one of humankind’s first mechanical inventions.
 The word atlatl (pronounced at-latal or atal-atal) comes from the Nahuatl language of the Aztec, who were still using them when encountered by the Spanish in the 1500s.
 From World Atlatl Associaton

-Find Information on the different kind of Big Houses found on the West Coast, lessons that deal specifically with the Grade 4 Big House Experience, videos about the the K'omoks Big House.
+Find Information on the different kind of Big Houses found on the West Coast, lessons that deal specifically with the Grade 4 Big House Experience, videos about the K'omoks Big House.

-Find 2 lessons and supporting that are delivered to every grade 4 student in the district to help them prepare for their visit to the Big House on the K'omoks First Nation.
+Find 2 lessons and supporting material that are delivered to every grade 4 student in the district to help them prepare for their visit to the Big House on the K'omoks First Nation.
 The lessons are a good for anyone who wants to know more about the K'omoks First Nation community and the Big House traditions of the Kwakwaka'wakw people.

-These are links to some of our favourtie Nonfiction Blackline Masters used to help students deepen their comprehension of text...before, during and after reading.
+These are links to some of our favourite Nonfiction Blackline Masters used to help students deepen their comprehension of text...before, during and after reading.
 Compiled from a variety of sources by Lynn Swift, Gail Martindale and Carol Walters.

 Look here for locally developed resources as well as lessons from Strong Nations Publishing and First Nations Education Steering Committee.

 From the mighty cedar of the rainforest came a wealth of raw materials vital to the early Northwest Coast Indian way of life, its art and culture.
 For thousands of years, these people developed the tools and technologies to fell the giant cedars that grew in profusion."
 Hilary Stewart, Cedar

 These two lessons start by examining some Coast Salish artifacts/ realia and having students do some inquiry surrounding them.
 The second lesson focuses on comparing these pieces to their modern-day equivalents.